Volunteer at Highlands Biological Station | Garden, Conservation & Outreach Skip to main content

 Adopt-a-Garden Program

-Take ownership of a special space in our garden!
-Volunteers can “adopt” a garden area such as the Bog Garden, Moss Garden, or Pollinator Garden, tending to it weekly under the guidance of our Horticultural Specialist.
-Trail maintenance opportunities are also available for those interested.
+Take ownership of a special space in our garden.
+Volunteers can "adopt" an area such as the Bog Garden, Moss Garden, or Pollinator Garden, tending to it weekly under the guidance of our Horticultural Specialist.
+Trail maintenance opportunities are also available.

 Group Workdays

 Looking for a team-building activity or a way to give back with friends, coworkers, or an organization?
-We welcome group volunteer days!
-To coordinate a group workday, email us at hbs@wcu.edu for more details.
+We welcome group volunteer days.
+Contact us to coordinate a date and project.